ohager/nanoflux/README.md

 The benchmark code is available under `./perf`.

 Currently, all measuring is done server side using `nodejs`.
 No client side performance tests were done yet.
-But I do not expect much differences.
-Interestingly, Facebook's Flux is the fastest implementation.
+Interestingly, Facebook's Flux is the fastest implementation (of all tested ones).
 I expected the functional approach to be faster than events.
 I think `nodejs`s native event emitter is highly optimized, as it is the core of nodejs.
 Maybe on client side it won't be that fast, but I have to test it.

 # Example